 - Psychic Powers: Jace

 - Unskilled, but Strong: Chandra.
-She came to Keral Keep to fix this.
+She came to Keral Keep to fix it.

 - Whip It Good: Gideon's signature weapon is a sural, a three-tailed whip-blade-thingy.